ratfactor/HummingJay/README.markdown

 The four URIs will be handled by an instance of the resource class specified.
 When you try to reach the URI `/foo`, control will be passed off to the resource defined by the `Foo` class.

+### Match-to-the-end params

+There is a special syntax, `{foo--->}`, for creating a final parameter that matches everything to the end of the URI.

+Example:

+	$api = new HummingJay\HummingJay("/foo/{string--->} - HelloFoo");

+This creates an API with a single route which will match URIs such as

+	/foo/Hello-World
+	/foo/etc/rc.d/chicken.txt

+In these two cases, the parameter named `string` would be `Hello-World` and `etc/rc.d/chicken.txt` respectively.

 ## Creating Resources

 To create a new resource, extend the `HummingJay\Resource` class.
 Example: